That dollar amount results from a -10.3% slowdown from $18.04 billion four years earlier in 2022.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Iowa’s top 10 exports accounted for almost a third (30.7%) of the overall value of the state’s global shipments.
+Iowa’s top 10 exports accounted for over a third (34.7%) of the overall value of the state’s global shipments.

 More Key Facts about Iowa’s International Trade

-Iowa generated an overall US$4.6 billion surplus exporting and importing products during 2024.
-That dollar amount reflects a -10.1% retreat from $5.1 billion in black ink for 2023.
+Iowa generated an overall US$4.2 billion surplus exporting and importing products during 2025.
+That dollar amount reflects an -8.9% decline from $4.6 billion in black ink for 2024.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.